Click to toggle navigation menu.

 Sources: Insureon, TechInsurance, MoneyGeek, and SeedPod Cyber underwriting data.
 Figures reflect median market pricing for standard $1M per occurrence / $1M aggregate policies.
 High-risk industries such as healthcare, financial services, and technology will fall at the higher end or above these ranges.

-The median premium for small businesses in 2025 to 2026 is approximately $134 to $145 per month based on data from Insureon and TechInsurance.
-That said, the median hides a lot.
-A five-person accounting firm and a five-person marketing agency with identical revenue can have meaningfully different premiums because of what they do with data.
+The median premium for small businesses in 2025 to 2026 is approximately $134 to $145 per month.
+That median hides a lot.
+A five-person accounting firm and a five-person marketing agency with identical revenue can have meaningfully different premiums because of what they do with data and how well they’ve documented their controls.
+For a breakdown of coverage options specific to smaller organizations, see our guide to cyber insurance for small businesses.

 What Drives Cyber Insurance Pricing